EmmanuelOsaea/Cv-samples/README.md

 **Financial Analyst**
 Santander, Spain | July/2017 – Sept/2019

-- Analyzed corporate financial assessments to provide appliable knowledge for credit and investment decisions.
+- Analyzed corporate financial assessments to provide applicable knowledge for credit and investment decisions.

 - Refined and provided financial models that boosted decision-making in loan approvals and portfolio distribution.